 Higher Geography: Course, Exam, and What Makes the Difference

 Higher Geography covers physical environments, human environments, global issues and GIS.
-Here's the full course structure, paper breakdown, and what turns a C into an A.
+Here's the full course structure, paper breakdown

 Higher Geography sits at the crossroads of science and social science, and that is exactly what makes it distinctive.
 You will study atmospheric systems and glacial processes one week, then shift to urban deprivation and global development the next.
 Universities notice this breadth — it is one of the few Highers that counts as both a science-adjacent and a humanities-adjacent subject on UCAS applications.